Edogawa Fireworks Festival

-It’s popularity is shown in the estimated 1,300,000 people who gather on the banks of the Edogawa River on the Tokyo Edogawa and Chiba Ichikawa sides to watch the display.
-But there’s more.
-The event is divided into eight acts and set against BGM (a common Japanese phrase for “background music”) that matches the mood of each.
+Its popularity is shown in the estimated 1.3 million people who gather on the banks of the Edogawa River on the Tokyo and Chiba Prefecture (near Ichikawa) sides to watch the display.
+The event is divided into eight acts.
+In the opening act alone, nearly 1,000 fireworks are launched in a span of just five seconds.
+It’s also set against BGM (a common Japanese phrase for “background music”) that matches the mood of each.

 Before you go